experimentlab01/AgroPro/README.md

-# AgroPro
+# Harvestify by AgroPro
 ## For DotSlash Hackathon

 ## Inspiration
 According to the UN, Nearly 1/2 of all fruit & vegetables produced globally are wasted each year.
-With decreasing energy and resources across the planet, this project was made to promote better yield among farmers and better health among malnourished people and animals.
-Also, we know that it might be difficult for farmers to use websites, we have integrated the functionalities of these website in the form of a WhatsApp Bot as well in order to reach a greater target audience.
+With decreasing energy and resources across the planet, **Harvestify** was made to promote better yield among farmers and better health among malnourished people and animals.
+Also, we know that it might be difficult for farmers to use websites, we have integrated the functionalities of this website in the form of a WhatsApp Bot as well in order to reach a greater target audience.

 ## What it does
 ### The Website-